 Our work gets us noticed.
 UBMD physicians make headlines for raising the bar on clinical care, leading community health initatives and conducting groundbreaking research, among other advancements and accomplishments.

-Twelve faculty members with varied research and clinical expertise — representing four medical school departments — have joined the Jacobs School of Medicine and Biomedical Sciences over the past several months.
+Twenty-five faculty members with a variety of clinical and research experience — representing eight medical school departments — have joined the Jacobs School of Medicine and Biomedical Sciences over the past several months.

 Uninfected babies who are exposed to HIV and antiretroviral therapy in utero exhibit cardiac abnormalities early in life, suggesting that the drugs may put these babies at risk of adverse cardiac events.

 Chronic Obstructive Pulmonary Disease is made up of several different diseases that cause damage to the lungs, including emphysema and chronic bronchitis.
 Sanjay Sethi, MD discusses signs, symptoms and treatment.